CognitiveVR/c3d-sdk-webxr/README.md

 ## Testing

+> Note: The test suite points to a project on our Production platform with two scenes already set up.
+It uses the Application API Key, already in code, to run tests against that project.
+If you want to set up equivalent scenes in a different project, be sure to update the Application API Key to point there.

 Jest is being used to test the sdk to run the test run the following command

 `npm run test`

-that will assume source code is being transpiled into lib folder
+that will assume source code is being transpiled into lib folder.
+I.e. use `npm run build` before running the tests.

 ## Build